Published on December 10, 2025

 A comprehensive well water test costs less than a single restaurant dinner for a family.
 The potential cost of not testing — treatment for a waterborne illness, remediation of a contaminated well, or health effects from long-term exposure — is orders of magnitude higher.

-Use our directory to find certified labs in your state and compare options — including mail-in testing if there's no lab nearby.
+Use our lab directory to find certified labs in your state and compare options, including mail-in services that ship anywhere in the country.